-Compliance will reaudit physician reviews conducted by [MONTH] in [YEAR] and [NEXT YEAR] to ensure coding and billing compliance.
-These reviews will focus on audits resulting in a financial error rate (FER) of more than five percent and audits where there was no FER.
+Description: Compliance will re-audit physician reviews conducted by X in 2020 and 2021 to ensure coding and billing compliance.
+These reviews will focus on X's audits resulting in a Financial Error Rate (FER) over five percent and audits where there was no FER.

-Physician Supervision Requirements
+B. Physician Supervision Requirements

-CMS identified changes to its physician supervision requirements for [YEAR].
-These requirements will be reviewed, if applicable, for every professional fee audit performed in [YEAR].
+Description: CMS identified changes to its physician supervision requirements for 2021.
+These requirements will be reviewed, if applicable, for every professional fee audit performed in 2021.

-Nonphysician provider services (Incident-To)
+C. Non-Physician Provider Services (Incident - To)

-As stated in the Medicare Claims Benefit Manual, "incident to a physician's professional services means that the services or supplies are furnished as an integral, although incidental, part of the physician's personal professional services in the course of diagnosis or treatment of an injury or illness."
-A physician may have the services of certain nonphysician practitioners covered as services incident to a physician's professional services.
-Compliance will review incident-to services, if applicable, for every professional fee audit performed in [YEAR].
+Description: As stated in the Medicare Claims Benefit Manual 100-02, Chapter 15, section 60.1; Incident to a physician's professional services means that the services or supplies are furnished as an integral, although incidental, part of the physician's personal professional services in the course of diagnosis or treatment of an injury or illness.
+A physician may have the services of certain non-physician practitioners covered as services incident to a physician's professional services.
+Compliance will review "incident to" services, if applicable, for every professional fee audit performed in 2021.

-Physicians at Teaching Hospitals (PATH)
+D. Physicians at Teaching Hospitals (PATH)

-Compliance will assess the compliance with rules governing PATHs.
+Description: Compliance will assess the compliance with rules governing physicians at teaching hospitals (PATH).
 In 2021, CMS issued revised regulations regarding the PATH coding and billing rules.
-The focus of these reviews will be to determine whether teaching physicians are documenting appropriately in support of Medicare billing for their services when medical residents were involved in the care of their patients.
-Compliance will review teaching physician guidelines, if applicable, for every professional fee audit performed in [YEAR].
+The focus of these reviews will be to determine if teaching physicians are documenting appropriately in support of Medicare billing for their services when medical residents were involved in the care of their patients.
+Compliance will review teaching physician guidelines, if applicable, for every professional fee audit performed in 2021.

-New Patient Visits
+E. New Patient Visits

-As per the DCS RAC, Issues Under Review List, Issue # A000072009, "Providers should not bill new patient Evaluation and Management services on the same beneficiary within a 3-year period of time.
+Description: As per the DCS RAC, Issues Under Review List, Issue # A000072009, "Providers should not bill new patient Evaluation and Management services on the same beneficiary within a 3 year period of time.
 Therefore, an issue may exist when multiple new patient E&M services are reimbursed under Medicare Part B inside of this time frame."
-Compliance will review Current Procedural Terminology (CPT) codes 99201-99205 (New Outpatient/Office Visits) through data mining to ensure correct billing and coding within the new patient three-year time frame.
+Compliance will review CPT codes 99201-99205 (New Outpatient/Office Visits) through data mining to ensure correct billing and coding within the new patient 3 year time frame.

-High-Volume Providers by Specialty
+F. High Volume Providers by Specialty

-Through the process of internal data analysis, Compliance will identify certain physicians who potentially billed excessive services.
-Compliance will review the physicians' documentation to determine whether services billed were medically necessary and supported by documentation.
+Description: Through the process of internal data analysis, Compliance will identify certain physicians who potentially billed excessive services.
+Compliance will review the physicians' documentation to determine if services billed are medical necessary and supported by documentation.

-Captive PCs
+G. Captive PCs

-Compliance in coordination with [X] will review various services billed by physicians within certain physician corporate entities (i.e., captive PCs).
+Description: Compliance in coordination with X will review various services billed by physicians within certain physician corporate entities (i.e., Captive PCs).

-Evaluation and Management (E/M) Services Provided During Global Surgery Periods
+H. Evaluation and Management Services Provided During Global Surgery Periods

-Compliance will review claims submitted by physicians and reimbursed during the global surgery period.
+Description: Compliance will review claims submitted by physicians and reimbursed during the global surgery period.
 Under the global surgery fee concept, physicians bill a single fee for all of their services that are usually associated with a surgical procedure and related E/M services provided during the global surgery period.